clio-lang/clio/docs/install.md

 `git clone https://github.com/clio-lang/clio`

 Then `cd` to the project directory:

 `cd clio`

 Now you need to install dependencies, to do that run:

 `npm install`

 Now you need to link the `clio` executable:

-`npm link`
+`npm run link`